Pinkietron/gba-link-cable-dumper/README.md

 # GBA Link Cable Dumper
-A GC and Wii Homebrew App to get GBA BIOS, ROMs and saves via the GC GBA Link Cable.
+A GC and Wii Homebrew App to get GBA BIOS, ROMs and saves via the GC GBA Link Cable by FIX94.
 Save Support based on SendSave by Chishm.
 GBA BIOS Dumper by Dark Fader.